asing00/Project/README.md

 # Project Portfolio #

-This folder contains various projects I have completed
+This folder contains the files for various projects I have completed